inductiva/inductiva/docs/simulators/XBeach.md

 ## A more advanced example
-We are now going to run a much longer simulation, namely one whose configuration scripts and input data are mae available via the [GRIIDC](https://www.griidc.org/), a data repository based out of the Harte Research Institute for Gulf of Mexico Studies at Texas A&M University-Corpus Christi.
+We are now going to run a much longer simulation, namely one whose configuration scripts and input data are made available via the [GRIIDC](https://www.griidc.org/), a data repository based out of the Harte Research Institute for Gulf of Mexico Studies at Texas A&M University-Corpus Christi.